How to Create Badass Pinterest Graphics in Minutes!

 Not a fan of the Pinterest button colours?
 You can install my custom pin buttons to make them more aesthetic to match your branding.

 To really maximize your content, create 4 – 5 pins for every post you write and publish.
 Pinterest does allow you to use the same website link, however, you need to ensure that the Title within the graphic, Pin title and Pin description is unique.
-This also helps improve your SEO.
-Make slight adjustments, this will also along you to see what pin does better than others.
+This also helps improve your SEO rankings.
+You can make slight adjustments where needed.

 Use Keywords in Your Pins

 SEO is always a confusing subject!
-Because Pinterest is a search engine, you can use keywords to help your content become searchable.
-Pinterest will give you some keyword suggestions, simply add your keyword phrases in the search bar, you’ll find quite a few options pop up.
-Make sure you include these keywords within your Pin title, Pin graphic text and Pin description to increase your chances of your content being found.
+Pinterest is a search engine, which means that you can use keywords to help your content become more searchable.
+Pinterest does provide you with keyword suggestions.
+You can access these keywords by adding your keyword phrase in the search bar.
+You’ll find quite a few options pop up, definitely on how popular that keyword is.
+Don’t forget to include these keywords within your Pin title, on your Pin graphic text and Pin description, this will increase your chances of your content being found.
 Create a keyword bank for keywords you normally use for your content, this makes it easier for you to access them when creating new pins.

 Do you use Pinterest to promote your blog?
 Let me know in the comments below.